-The toughest meal to plan when you’re trying to watch your carbs has got to be breakfast.
-Waffles, pancakes, and biscuits each sing their siren songs, but cereal is the hardest to resist.
-Simple, fast, and filling, no one wants to give up that morning bowl of Cheerios!
+The toughest meal to plan when you’re trying to watch carbohydrates has got to be breakfast.
+And cereal is hard to resist.
+Simple, fast, and filling, who wants to give up that morning bowl of Cheerios?

-Unfortunately, most of the favorites contain 20 grams of carbs per serving, or more, so eliminate those if you want to keep your meal plan going strong.
-Be sure to check the serving size of your favorite choices as they can vary!
+Unfortunately, most well-known brands contain 20 grams of carbs per serving, or more.
+Eliminate those if you want to keep your meal plan going strong.

 While you probably know to stay away from Trix, Lucky Charms, and Count Chocula, some of the most carb-rich cereals are the ones that look like they’d be the healthiest.

 These seemingly healthy cereals top the list of cereals on the market with the highest amount of carbs:

 - Frosted Mini Wheats (47 grams per cup)